Are Landlords Responsible for Mold in Coquitlam Rentals?

 In these cases, rental property maintenance must be done immediately to reduce mold risk and prevent health concerns or legal action.

-When Tenants May Be Responsible
+When Can Tenants Be Responsible for Mold?

 Tenants must maintain cleanliness and proper airflow.
 If mold appears due to tenant behavior, like drying clothes indoors without ventilation or failing to report a leak, responsibility may shift.